-All fertilizers, Pesticides, Herbicides and Rodenticides will be mixed or prepared in locations where they cannot enter a waterbody or riparian setback (surface or groundwater).
-Fertilizers, Pesticides, Herbicides and Rodenticides shall be applied at agronomic rates specified on the product label.
-The enrollee shall keep a log of fertilizers, pesticides and herbicides use for annual reporting.
-All fertilizers, pesticides and herbicides labels shall be kept, and directions followed when amendments and fertilizers are applied.
+All fertilizers, pesticides, herbicides and rodenticides will be mixed or prepared in locations where they cannot enter a waterbody (surface or groundwater).
+Fertilizers, pesticides, herbicides and rodenticides shall be applied at agronomic rates specified on the product label.
+The enrollee will keep a log of their fertilizers, pesticides and herbicides use for annual reporting.
+All labels will be kept, and directions followed when amendments and fertilizers are applied.
 All liquid chemicals will be stored in separate secondary containment.
-During the off season all chemicals will be stored in a locked building with permanent cover with side wind protection.
-Agricultural chemicals shall not be applied within 48-hr of a predicted rain event with a 50% or greater chance of 0.25-inches.
+During the off season all chemicals will be stored in a covered building.
+Agricultural chemicals will not be applied within 48-hour of a predicted rain event with a 50% or greater chance of 0.25-inches.
 Disposal of unused products will be consistent with labels on containers.
-A spill clean-up kit will be stored on site near the garage where fertilizer is stored.
+Empty containers will be disposed of at an authorized recycling center.
+A spill clean-up kit will be stored in the garage/shop.
 No restricted materials or pesticides will be used or stored on site.
-Cultivators shall implement integrated pest management strategies where possible to reduce the need and use of pesticides and the potential discharge into water of the state.
 No greater than 319 pounds of nitrogen per acre per year shall be applied.
-A summary of fertilizers, pesticides, and herbicides used annually are listed below.
+A summary of fertilizers, pesticides, and herbicides used annually are listed below in Table 5.
+A calculation completed by GRC, clarified that the amount applied per acre per year is 198.67 lbs. of nitrogen and 238.67 lbs. of phosphorous.

-Table 5: Overview of annual chemical use.
+Table 5.
+Overview of annual chemical use.